 All by mechanical expression, no solvents are ever used at Caloy.

-- The oil is heated and the necessary quantity of bleaching earth is blended in.
+The oil is heated under vacuum to remove moisture and blended with the necessary quantity of bleaching earth.

-- The partial crystallization of the oil by lowering the temperature and filtering the solids from the liquid phase.
+The partial crystallization of the oil is achieved by lowering the temperature and filtering the solid waxes from the liquid phase.